 bakers note: Don't stress too much about making the butter cubes exactly ½ inch.
 I honestly never worry about how big or small my butter chunks are.
 I think a variety here is a good thing.

 ⅓ cup / 74g ice water (ice cubes removed) please note you might need a little more or a little less water depending on where you live.
-I find that here in UT I need way more than I did in CA
+I find that in UT I need way more than I do in CA

 In an electric mixer with the paddle attachment: gently mix the flour and salt.
 Then as the mixer continues to stir, gradually add the chunks of cold butter into the flour mixture.
 Mix until some of the butter and flour combine into blob-like-crumbs.
 Most people say that here, the blobs should resemble peas.
-To me, they don't need to be the size of peas, I actually prefer the blobs to be a mix of big and small blobs (see pictures above as a reference).
+To me, they don't need to be the size of peas, but more the size of walnut halves or pecans.
+I actually prefer the blobs to be a mix of big and small blobs (see pictures above as a reference).

 If you'd like to start by pouring some of the water in the mixer that's totally fine, but you will need to take the dough out once it starts to stick and finish kneading it by hand in order to ensure a really flaky dough.
 I do this whole process by hand.
 It's a mess, but it's fun and gets the right texture every time.